History

 Back to basics with Delta's longest-lived uniform—a professional, tailored suit of tropical wool in navy blue.
 Designed by Van Lupu for Omniform, this uniform was a classic when it was introduced in 1983.
 The uniform won the 1984 Image of the Year Award from the Career Apparel Institute.
 First Delta uniform with maternity wear—a loose navy jumper.

 The original accent colors were gray, dark purple (aubergine) and dark red.
-For more details, see this 1983 article.
+For more details, see this 1983 article and brochure.

-An update in 1987 added a double-breasted suit jacket option to the earlier-style single-breasted jackets.
-New scarves and ties by Design Accessories are gray and dark-red paisley.
-A new pleated-front navy dress is accented with a navy stretch elastic belt linked with large goldtone clasps.
-Chunky-knit navy cardigans and pullover sweaters are in the looser style of the late 1980s.
+An update in 1987 added gray jackets, pants, vests and skirts options, a double-breasted suit jacket style and a pleated-front navy dress with oversize goldtone belt clasp.
+New scarves and ties by Design Accessories were gray and dark-red paisley.
+Chunky-knit navy cardigans and pullover sweaters were in the looser style of the late 1980s.
 See this brochure.

 In 1996, special scarves and ties promoted Delta as The Official Airline of the 1996 Centennial Olympic Games in Atlanta.